 Education Researcher and Technical Assistance Specialist, SRI Education

-Ortiz previously served in state government for more than a decade.
-He oversaw data quality assurance, accountability reporting, and other data services within the Colorado Department of Education’s PreK-3rd Grade Office.
-He co-architected Results Matter, Colorado’s nationally recognized preschool assessment system, which served as a model for the state’s eventual kindergarten school readiness assessment.
-Ortiz championed several efforts to integrate the Department’s early childhood data with other intra- and inter-agency data warehouses.
+Before SRI, Ortiz served in state government for more than a decade.
+He oversaw data quality assurance, accountability reporting, and other data services within the Colorado Department of Education’s Preschool Through 3rd Grade Office.
+He co-designed Results Matter, Colorado’s nationally recognized preschool assessment system, which served as a model for the state’s eventual kindergarten school readiness assessment.
+Ortiz championed several efforts to integrate the department’s early childhood data with other intra- and inter-agency data warehouses.
 He pioneered Colorado’s first longitudinal evaluation of state-funded preschool using its statewide longitudinal data system.
-He was an active member of several state data governance bodies, including the Early Childhood Leadership Commission Data Subcommittee.
-Prior to public service, Ortiz was a research coordinator for several clinical studies at Northwestern University’s Feinberg School of Medicine.
+He was an active member of several state data governance bodies, including the Early Childhood Leadership Commision’s Data Subcommittee.

-Ortiz has completed and provided training on multiple authentic preschool assessment tools, including GOLD, COR Advantage, and Work Sampling System.
-He is certified in online course design and has developed several assessment data use modules for the early childhood workforce.
-He earned his bachelor’s degree in psychology from Northwestern University and master of public administration, with an emphasis in education policy, from the University of Colorado Denver.
+Ortiz has training and experience with several data visualization tools, including ArcGIS, Tableau and Microsoft Excel.
+He has completed and provided training on several authentic preschool assessment tools, including Teaching Strategies GOLD, HighScope COR Advantage and Work Sampling System.
+In addition, he is certified in online learning course design and has developed several assessment data use modules for the early childhood workforce.

 - Center for IDEA Early Childhood Data Systems (DaSy)